-OverviewThis module is an introduction to biological anthropology and human prehistory.
+This module is an introduction to biological anthropology and human prehistory.
 It provides an exciting introduction to humans as the product of evolutionary processes.
-We will explore primates and primate behaviour, human growth and development, elementary genetics, the evolution of our species, origins of agriculture and cities, perceptions of race, and current research into human reproduction and sexuality.
-Students will develop skills in synthesising information from a range of sources and learn to critically evaluate various hypotheses about human evolution, culture, and behaviour.
-This module is required for all BSc and BA Anthropology students.
-The module is also suitable for students in other disciplines who want to understand human evolution, and the history and biology of our species.
+We will explore primates and primate behaviour, human growth and development, elementary genetics, the evolution of our species, origins of agriculture and cities, perceptions of race and diversity, and current research into human reproduction and sexuality.
+Students will develop skills in synthesising information from a range of sources and learn to critically evaluate various hypotheses about primate and human evolution, culture, and behaviour.
+This module is required for all BSc Anthropology students.
+The module is also suitable for students in other disciplines who want to understand human evolution, and the history, biology, and behaviour of our species.
 A background in science is not assumed or required, neither are there any preferred A-levels or other qualifications.
-The module is team-taught by the biological and medical anthropology staff.
+The module is team-taught by the biological and social anthropology staff.

 Method of assessment

 **Please note that the exam in May/June 2023 will be Online (24 hour window)**

 Stanford et al. (2011).
 Biological Anthropology.
 Prentice Hall.

 Shook et al. (2019).
 Explorations: An open invitation to Biological Anthropology.
 1st Edition.

 Boyd and Silk (2017).
 How Humans Evolved.
 8th edition.
 W.W.
 Norton.